Grace Park (golfer)

+Early life

+In 1979, Park was born in Seoul, South Korea.
+She moved to Hawaii at the age of 12, and then to Arizona.
+In 1996, she received the Dial Award as top female high-school scholar-athlete in the United States.

 Amateur career

-Park was born Park Ji-eun in Seoul, South Korea.
-She moved to Hawaii at the age of 12, and then to Arizona.
-She received the 1996 Dial Award as top female high-school scholar-athlete in the United States.
-She attended Arizona State University and graduated from Ewha Womans University in 2003.
-In 2002, she won the Honda Award (now the Honda Sports Award) as the best female collegiate golfer in the nation.
+Park attended Arizona State University and graduated from Ewha Womans University.
+For the 1998-99 season, she won the Honda Award (now the Honda Sports Award) as the best female collegiate golfer in the nation.

-Park had an outstanding amateur career in the United States being Rolex Junior Player of the Year in 1994 and 1996, winning several amateur championships in 1998 including the U.S. Women's Amateur and the Women's Western Amateur.
+Park had an outstanding amateur career in the United States being Rolex Junior Player of the Year in 1994 and 1996.
+She won several amateur championships in 1998 including the U.S. Women's Amateur and the Women's Western Amateur.
 She tied for eighth as an amateur in the 1999 U.S. Women's Open.

 Professional career

-Park turned professional in 1999 and decided to play on the Futures Tour instead of taking exemptions to LPGA Tour tournaments.
-She won five of the ten tournaments she entered and became one of the first three golfers to gain automatic LPGA Tour exempt status by finishing top of the money list.
+In 1999, Park turned professional.
+She decided to play on the Futures Tour instead of taking invitations to LPGA Tour tournaments.
+She won five of the ten tournaments she entered and became one of the first threes golfers to gain automatic LPGA Tour exempt status by finishing top of the money list.
 She was named Rookie of the Year and Player of the Year.

 She won at least one LPGA tournament in each season from 2000 to 2004, including her only major, the 2004 Kraft Nabisco Championship.
 The years 2005 and 2006 were difficult for Park as she suffered from back and neck injuries, and success continued to elude her the following two seasons as well.
-In April 2009 it was reported that Park had undergone a successful hip surgery, and that she would be off the LPGA tour for several months.
+In April 2009, it was reported that Park had undergone a successful hip surgery, and that she would be off the LPGA tour for several months.

 In June 2012, Park announced her retirement from golf.

 The Boston Globe has described Park as "the striking beauty, the tall and proud walk, the dazzling smile" and she has attracted sponsorship from Nike and Rolex.